 - Why don’t vegans eat honey?
-It is a byproduct of bee production, and even though they aren’t hurt in the actual production of honey, harvesting of honey usually causes distress and death to the colony.
+It is a byproduct of bee products, and even though they aren’t hurt in the actual production of honey, harvesting of honey usually causes distress and death to the colony.
 There are several different liquid sweetener alternatives, such as agave or maple syrup

-- Insects may not seem to fit the regular description of meat, but they are living creatures, and do have certain stimuli that suggests feeling.
+- Insects may not seem to fit the regular description of meat, but they are living creatures, and do have certain stimuli that suggest feeling.
 It also makes no sense to farm insects for protein, when there are perfectly appropriate plant-based protein sources.

 Hidden Animal Products in Food?

 There are some common foods that appear vegan but aren’t because of animal-derived products that are in them in ways you would not consider.

 - Worcestershire sauce usually contains anchovies, but there are vegan substitutes and alternatives.

 - Barbecue sauce can contain Worcestershire sauce, but again there are ones without.

 - Marshmallows and gummy candies contain gelatin, which is usually pork-derived.
 Even kosher/halal-certified brands usually contain beef or fish gelatin.
 For marshmallows, Trader Joe’s and Dandies are vegan, and you can usually find vegan gummy candy choices in the bulk section of your local health food store, some supermarkets, or online.

 - “Lactose-Free” or “Vegetarian” or “Soy-Based” dairy substitute products.
 These are labeled in such a way that they seem to be vegan substitutes but are only for those who are lactose intolerant and wouldn’t mind dairy otherwise.
 They usually contain casein or whey, which are milk products, making them unsuitable for vegans.